Samsung QN90D Neo QLED review: magical for HDR movies and games

 🗼 One stand to rule them all.
 Putting it together might have been a pain, but the TV stand features an amazing cable channel for routing both standard and thick HDMI cables.
 The back of the TV also has channels carved into it to help run cables completely out of sight.
 The central stand works nicely with any TV stand or credenza even if it's narrower than the TV.
 Meanwhile, the metal foot is thin enough to not interfere with any soundbars you place over it.

 🔌 Minus One Connect Box.
-Given how expensive this particular model is and the fact that it’s categorized as a flagship TV, the QN90D should come Samsung’s signature One Connect Box.
-Instead, you’ll find the ports on the back of the screen like on almost any TV regardless of budget.
+Given how expensive this particular model is and the fact that it’s categorized as a flagship TV, the QN90D should come with Samsung’s signature One Connect Box.
+Instead, you’ll find the ports on the back of the screen like on almost any TV, regardless of budget.
 That seems like a mistake.
 If Samsung wants to market this TV as one of its “Flagship” sets, it should get the same signature Samsung features as the S95D and QN900D.

 Features